Candas1/floower-web/README.md

 # BluetoothRocks!
 Floower
-Controlling a Floower with WebBluetooth https://candas1.github.io/floower-web/
+Controlling a Floower with WebBluetooth<br>
+https://candas1.github.io/floower-web/
+On mobile, when added to homescreen, the app will be displayed fullscreen

 ## What do you need?